ninabarzh/ipa/content/en/docs/threat-model/impacts.md

 * Loss of employment due to online defamation or “smear attacks”
 * Costs of replacing compromised tech

-And even when accounts are eventually secured, the damage—missed opportunities, unpaid bills, overdraft charges—lingers.
+And even when accounts are eventually secured, the damage, missed opportunities, unpaid bills, overdraft charges, lingers.
 Many survivors must start again, digitally and financially.

 ## Legal danger